Hot Food, Cool Science - Count Me In!!

 The VDC has two missions: To advance the practice of vaccine science by stimulating the intellectual potential and research productivity of the vaccine research community in the Southeast and to have a really good time at our monthly meetings.

-Who We AreOur membership includes investigators, students, staff, administrators, and other interesting people from academia (Emory University, Mercer University, the University of Georgia, Samford University, Morehouse School of Medicine, the Medical College of Georgia, Georgia State University, Georgia Tech, University of Alabama at Birmingham, and Druid Hills High School), public health (the Centers for Disease Control and Prevention (CDC), the Carter Center), private industry (the Georgia Research Alliance, GeoVax, Merck), government (federal, state, and local), community based research organizations (Hope Clinic, ARCA), the judiciary (federal and state), the fourth estate (internet, print), charitable foundations (Robert Wood Johnson, Gates), and the general public (including one ukulele player, a guy who works for the FAA, at least two magicians, and several contra dancers).
+Who We AreOur membership includes investigators, students, staff, administrators, and other interesting people from academia (Emory University, Mercer University, the University of Georgia, Clayton State College, Samford University, Morehouse School of Medicine, the Medical College of Georgia, Georgia State University, Georgia Tech, Kennesaw State University, the University of Alabama at Birmingham, the Philadelphia College of Osteopathic Medicine, and Druid Hills High School), public health (the Centers for Disease Control and Prevention, the Carter Center), private industry (the Georgia Research Alliance, GeoVax, Merck), government (federal, state, and local), community based research organizations (Hope Clinic, ARCA), the judiciary (federal and state), the fourth estate (internet, print), charitable foundations (Robert Wood Johnson, Gates), and the general public (including one ukulele player, a guy who works for the FAA, at least two magicians, and several contra dancers).

 Our SponsorsIt may be true that there ain't no such thing as a free lunch (TANSTAAFL) but membership in, and Dinner at, the Club doesn't cost our members a cent.
 So next time you see them say "Thank You!" to the directors of any of the following sponsoring organizations — The Emory Vaccine Center, the Georgia Research Alliance, the Center for AIDS Research at Emory, and the CDC Chapter of Sigma Xi — for paying for the VDC, so you don't have to.